 - Technology in College Mathematics Teaching

 I was trained in pure mathematics but interested in research in several mathematics education topics.
 Recently I have participated in our GK-12 program as an advisor and coordinator for the international activities.
 Through an MSU Global Education program, I was involved in training college professors in foreign countries on teaching methodology in bilingual classrooms.
 For the past years, I have directed several REU programs at MSU.
 Currently I am a co-director of the annual MAA-NJ Section GSUMC (Garden State Undergraduate Mathematics Conference).
 I will be happy to help the growth of the MSU Ed.
 D. program by helping supervise doctorial students, in particular advising the mathematics component of their theses, by being involved in the curriculum development of the program, and by teaching mathematics classes listed in the program.

 - Data Analysis

 - Dynamical Graphics

 I have been the Director of the Statistical Consulting Center (SCP) at MSU since 1997.
 As Director, I am responsible for all consulting activities conducted through the SCP on research projects by MSU faculty, staff, and graduate students.
-In addition, I have been involved in a variety of research projects, legal cases, and dissertation studies with external clients.
+In addition, I have been involved in a variety of research projects, legal cases, and EdD dissertation studies with MSU and external clients.
 These experiences led to the publication of the book “Statistical Consulting” (2002) which I co-authored with Professor Javier Cabrera.
-I am currently involved in the GK-12 grant as a researcher and have several ongoing research projects.
-Recently I submitted a NIH grant proposal as co-PI with Dr. Ilse Wambacq, Dept. of Audiology.
-A second NIH grant proposal with Dr. Diana Thomas is in preparation.
+I was involved in the GK-12 grant as a researcher, and have several ongoing research projects.
+Recently, Professor Diana Thomas and I received a NIH grant on Obesity and a second NIH grant proposal is in preparation.